Extensive Range

 Rooibos Green Tea

-Made from the same South African plant as traditional red rooibos, Green Rooibos contains leaves that are processed slightly differently: specially treated to prevent oxidation, Green Rooibos leaves create a tea that is lighter in body and less citric than red rooibos, offering up woody, grassy notes, a natural sweetness and delicious fruity flavours.
+Made from the same South African plant as traditional red rooibos, Green Rooibos contains leaves that are processed differently.
+Specially treated to prevent oxidation, Green Rooibos creates a tea that is lighter in body and less citric than red rooibos, offering woody, grassy notes, a natural sweetness and fruity flavours.

 Rooibos Vanilla Tea